 - Vehicle Rent or Lease.
-You cannot claim the lease or rent payments if you claim the mileage deduction.
-However, if you LEASE or RENT your vehicle and claim the actual costs, you can claim the business percentage of your lease payment if you use the actual expense method.
+You can not claim your lease payment if you use the standard mileage deduction.
+However, you can claim the business percentage of your lease payment if you use the actual expense method.

 Line 21: Repairs and Maintenance